Kosovo–Syria relations

 Kosovo–Syria relations are the bilateral relations between Kosovo and Syria.
 Syria formally recognized Kosovo as an independent state on 29 October 2025.

-When Kosovo declared its independence from Serbia on 17 February 2008, the Assad regime, which was backed by Russia, whose Serbia is also an ally, never recognized Kosovo's independence.

 Relations during the Assad regime

+When Kosovo declared its independence from Serbia on 17 February 2008, the Assad regime, which was backed by Russia, an ally of Serbia, did not recognize Kosovo's independence.

 On 13 May 2009, Ba'athist Syria's ambassador to Serbia, Majed Shadoud, reported that Syrian president Bashar al-Assad told Serbian Foreign Minister Vuk Jeremić that his country continues to oppose the recognition of the independence of Kosovo.
 Shadoud quoted al-Assad as saying "Syria urges a political solution for the situation in the Balkans and the Middle East and is opposed to any kind of divisions in both regions, regardless of whether religious, ethnic or nationalist reasons are in question".
 In April 2012 a Syrian opposition delegation (Syrian National Council) led by Ammar Abdulhamid visited Pristina and promised to recognise Kosovo immediately if they triumph in Syria.